Mark Monmonier: Computer cartography

-History of Cartography
+History of cartography

 Monmonier's research focuses on the twentieth-century history of cartography, in particular, map-related inventions and patents.
 David Woodward and Brian Harley approached Monmonier as early as the 1970s to discuss his participation in the History of Cartography series.
-This ultimately led to him editing the 6th volume of the series, History of Cartography: Cartography in the Twentieth Century.
+This led to him editing the 6th volume of the series, History of Cartography: Cartography in the Twentieth Century.
 He has also written about the history of patents related to cartography, and how maps have been used in media.
-By combining patent records with other information, such as census records, Monmonier published biographic information about several map inventors, notably John Byron Plato whom Monmonier published a book about.
+By combining patent records with other information, such as census records, Monmonier published biographic information about several map inventors, notably John Byron Plato, about whom Monmonier published a book.

 Monmonier Algorithm

-The "Monmonier Algorithm", an important research tool for geographic studies in linguistics and genetics, is based on an article titled Maximum-Difference Barriers: An Alternative Numerical Regionalization Method.
-Monmonier's original article sought to find a "Maximum-difference boundary" by assessing how similar or dissimilar counties were with a common border.
+The "Monmonier Algorithm", an important research tool for geographic studies in linguistics and genetics, is based on an article titled "Maximum-Difference Barriers: An Alternative Numerical Regionalization Method."
+Monmonier's original article sought to find a "maximum-difference boundary" by assessing how similar or dissimilar counties were with a common border.
 He demonstrated his algorithm with data from two study areas in the United States, each looking at a different dataset.
-A 2004 article titled Geographic patterns of (genetic, morphologic, linguistic) variation: how barriers can be detected by using Monmonier's algorithm published in the journal Human Biology built upon this method in a software package, and coined the term "Monmonier Algorithm" to describe it.
-The 2004 Human Biology journal used Monmonier's 1973 algorithm to identify genetic barriers and visualize the spatial patterns of them, noting this method works where correlation analyses fails.
+A 2004 article titled "Geographic patterns of (genetic, morphologic, linguistic) variation: how barriers can be detected by using Monmonier's algorithm", published in the journal Human Biology, built upon this method in a software package, and coined the term "Monmonier Algorithm" to describe it.
+The 2004 Human Biology journal used Monmonier's 1973 algorithm to identify genetic barriers and visualize the spatial patterns of them, noting that this method works where correlation analyses fails.
 This has caused Monmonier's 1973 paper to be his most cited peer-reviewed publication.

 Awards and honors

 Monmonier has received several honors throughout his career.
-These include but are not limited to:
+These include: